|Miss J. Talbot|

-In Year eight, students will be building on their existing knowledge.
+In year 8, students will be building on their existing knowledge.
 They will engage in a scheme of work which allows them to explore the formal elements at a deeper level.
 Our boys will learn techniques required to strengthen and improve painting, drawing, and three dimensional modelling.
 In Year eight, artist analysis will be introduced.
 Students will be encouraged to evaluate their work and the work of others.
 Themes such as still life, portraiture and urban art will be explored.

-As students choose their options in year nine, this year is used as a preparatory year for GCSE.
+As students choose their options in year 9, this year is used as a preparatory year for GCSE.
 Students will follow a scheme of work which allows them to engage with all four of the assessment objectives used at GCSE level.
 These being: AO1: Develop ideas through investigations, demonstrating critical understanding of sources, AO2: Refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes, AO3: Record ideas, observations and insights relevant to intentions as work progresses and AO4: Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.
 Themes such as cakes and sweets and mythical creatures will be explored.

-In year seven, our boys will complete a baseline assessment.
+In year 7, our boys will complete a baseline assessment.
 This will then inform their targets and work within the classroom.
 At key stage three, students are assessed regularly throughout the term against the MIKE criteria.
 This has been devised from the National Curriculum aims, focusing on: making.
 Investigation knowledge and evaluation.

 Students are regularly given verbal and written feedback in the form of a WWW and an EBI (What went well, even better if).
 During lesson time, they are given Dedicated Independent Reflection Time (DIRT) to respond to their feedback, and set personal targets.